hairchair/OS

 HairChair OS

-A role-based platform spanning Clinical AI, Client, Stylist, Salon Owner, and Dev/Admin.
+A role-based platform spanning Wellness AI, Client, Stylist, Salon Owner, and Dev/Admin.
 Fleet telemetry, block-programming for custom procedures, embedded social layer for the salon community, and an RAG engine tuned on professional cosmetology literature.

 • · Five authenticated role dashboards